Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 INDY_BOT_ALLIANCE_ID - Set to an integer value for the Alliance ID of the target Alliance

-INDY_BOT_WEBHOOK_URL - Set to the slack webhook URL
+INDY_BOT_SLACK_WEBHOOK_URL - Set to the slack webhook URL

+### Config File -

+The default config file will track systems owned by BRAVE COLLECTIVE.

+To add or modify the list of alliances, insert their alliances IDs into the config file.

+The webhook values currently stored will allow the administrator to determine where the system will attempt to send the outputs.

+Currently these settings are not utilized.

 ### PIP Libraries Required: